 They had the same opinion on religion, spirituality, education and lifestyle and agreed with each other on all aspects of the debate on subjects that are open to interpretation.
 Although I love my husband very much, we disagree on almost everything.

 We’re both practical

-As far as the spouse and I are concerned, I am the opinionated one in our relationship, whereas the spouse is a staunch follower of the heart’s opinion.
+As far as my spouse and I are concerned, I am the opinionated one in our relationship, whereas he is a staunch follower of the heart’s opinion.
 We are practical people most of the time, so we know when we have lost the battle.
 Hence, in our household, each follows one’s own path to spirituality and religion.

-A sharp nudge on my waist woke me from my reverie.
-“You were snoring,” the spouse informed me.
+A sharp nudge on my waist woke me from my reverie, it was my husband.
+Sneakily I whispered in his ear, “Can you tell if I am meditating or sleeping?”
+He laughed at me.
 Well, thank God for the darkened room for the relaxation stretch of the workshop: the shavasana.

 Related Reading: How to Heal Relationships Through Meditation

 While sleeping we are not in control of our thoughts, but while meditating we are alert and aware of our surroundings.

 No. While you do feel at peace with yourself when you’re asleep, meditation involves a deep trance while still remaining aware of all that is happening around you.

 When you are meditating, it is easy to get distracted by your phone, or what others around you are doing.
 If you don’t concentrate on solely meditating, it will get boring for you and you will begin to feel sleepy.